11nonali23/personal-website/_posts/02-matchday9.md

 # Final round

 Finally a game in which I didn't simply played well but provided for my team with a good conversion rate of my chances.
 Honestly during this game I had so much fun beacuse the opponents were good, especially offensively, and we were able to win only in the late minutes of the second half, after I scored the 7-6 goal.
+The improvement goals that I set on the previous blog post were definetely met.
+My focus and composure in front of the keeper was nice, especially on my second goal which was very heavy.
+However, unfortunately I wasn't able to practice for lack of free time, and I will try to do so in the next week.
+For the next game I am looking to improve my game attitude, trying to be as rude as needed but without overdoing and taking yellow cards, and focusing instead more on supporting my teammates and communicating with them particularly in the defensive phase.
 I am very happy that my team is recovering from a very dark period and I hope that we can keep some consistency on our results.
 Let's go Lisanza 🐸!